FlexibleEngineCloud/terraform-flexibleengine-cce/README.md

 >  Add vm_tags does not recreate the node
 >
 > Add node_labels recreate the node so even if the current nodes does not have any lables, please do not forget to add node_labels set it empty like the bellow example.

+> **Note #2**
+>
+>  CCE Node SSH Key pair is now a global parameter (was a specific node configuratin parameter before)
+>
+> Please comment out the key_pair parameters of the existing nodes and declare key_pair parameter as a global as shown in the examples bellow.

 ## Terraform format
 ```hcl